 Every user with a brightwheel account has a check-in code assigned to them upon the account's creation.
-You will use this code to check in your child if you are a parent, or yourself if you are a teacher or staff member.
-Here is where yo find that code:
+You will use this code to check-in your child if you are a parent, or yourself if you are a teacher or staff member.
+Here is where you find that code:

 Customize Your Check-in Code

-- You will see an red-orange screen with your current does displayed
+You will see a red-orange screen with your current code displayed

 Please Note: If your check-in code is not unique, you will be required to enter the last four digits of your phone number to verify your account before completing a check-in.